CristianDavideConte/universalSmoothScroll/README.md

 `setXStepLength` | Sets the _xStepLength to the passed value if compatible.
 `setYStepLength` | Sets the _yStepLength to the passed value if compatible.
 `setMinAnimationFrame` | Sets the _minAnimationFrame to the passed value if compatible.
-`calcXStepLength` | Takes in the remaning scroll ammount of a scroll-animation on the x-axis and calculates the how long each animation-step must be in order to target the _minAnimationFrame.
+`calcXStepLength` | Takes in the remaning scroll amount of a scroll-animation on the x-axis and calculates how long each animation-step must be in order to target the _minAnimationFrame.
-`calcYStepLength` | Takes in the remaning scroll ammount of a scroll-animation on the y-axis and calculates the how long each animation-step must be in order to target the _minAnimationFrame.
+`calcYStepLength` | Takes in the remaning scroll amount of a scroll-animation on the y-axis and calculates how long each animation-step must be in order to target the _minAnimationFrame.
 `getScrollXCalculator` | Takes in a container and returns a function that returns:<br> 1) The scrollLeft property of the container if it's a DOM element.<br> 2) The scrollX property of the container if it's the window element.
 `getScrollYCalculator` | Takes in a container and returns a function that returns:<br> 1) The scrollTop property of the container if it's a DOM element.<br> 2) The scrollY property of the container if it's the window element.
 `getMaxScrollX` | Takes in a scroll container and returns its highest scroll-reachable x-value.